-The Fund's financial instrument includes bank balances and listed equity securities which are considered to be readily realisable as they are actively traded on major UAE stock exchanges.
+The Fund's financial instruments include bank overdraft facility and listed equity securities which are considered to be readily realisable as they are actively traded on major UAE stock exchanges.
 Also, the term sheet of the Fund:

-- Allows up to 30% of the Fund's total assets to be held in the form of Liquid Tradable Securities or cash in order to meet redemptions. - Permits the fund to borrow up to 50% of its NAV at any relevant time in order to meet redemptions.
+- allows up to 25% of the Fund's total assets to be held in the form of liquid tradable securities or cash in order to meet redemptions and - permits the Fund to borrow up to 50% of its NAV at any relevant time in order to meet redemptions.